Galaxy Zoo: Active projects

+Galaxy Zoo James Webb Space Telescope

+The current incarnation of Galaxy Zoo uses volunteers to classify hundreds of thousands of images taken by James Webb Space Telescope's COSMOS-Web survey, which is a large extragalactic survey imaging galaxies in the COSMOS field at extremely early cosmic times.
+An earlier iteration of Galaxy Zoo using data from JWST's Cosmic Evolution Early Research (CEERS) survey was used as a pilot for this project, and helped to establish the existence of stable disc galaxies at redshift 7.4, or just 700 million years after the Big Bang.

 Complete list of projects

-As of July 2017, the full list of Galaxy Zoo projects (15) is: Galaxy Zoo 1, Galaxy Zoo 2, Galaxy Zoo Mergers, Galaxy Zoo Supernovae, Galaxy Zoo Hubble, Galaxy Zoo CANDELS, Radio Galaxy Zoo, Galaxy Zoo Quench, Galaxy Zoo DECALS 1, Galaxy Zoo DECALS2 + SDSS, Illustris, UKIDSS, Galaxy Zoo Bar Lengths and two more.
+As of March 2026, the full list of Galaxy Zoo projects is: Galaxy Zoo 1, Galaxy Zoo 2, Galaxy Zoo Mergers, Galaxy Zoo Supernovae, Galaxy Zoo Hubble, Galaxy Zoo CANDELS, Radio Galaxy Zoo, Galaxy Zoo Quench, Galaxy Zoo DECALS 1, Galaxy Zoo DECALS2 + SDSS, Illustris, UKIDSS, Galaxy Zoo Bar Lengths, FERENGI, GAMA, Cosmic Dawn, Euclid, CEERS, and JWST.

 Related

 In June 2019, citizen scientists through Galaxy Zoo reported that the usual Hubble classification, particularly concerning spiral galaxies, may not be supported, and may need updating.

 Rotation of galaxies

 CW or ACW?
 This HST image of Messier 101, the Pinwheel Galaxy in its normal S-wise orientation and then reversed.

 One of the original aims for Galaxy Zoo was to explore which way galaxies rotated.
 Cosmologist Kate Land stated: "Some people have argued that galaxies are rotating all in agreement with each other, not randomly as we'd expect.
 We want people to classify the galaxies according to which way they're rotating and I'll be able to go and see if there's anything bizarre going on.
 If there are any patterns that we're not expecting, it could really turn up some surprises."
 In Galaxy Zoo 1, volunteers were asked to judge from the SDSS images whether the galaxies were elliptical or spiral and, if spiral, whether they were rotating in a clockwise (Z-wise) or anti-clockwise (S-wise) direction.
 The rotation, also called the chirality, of galaxies has been examined in several Galaxy Zoo related papers.

 Among the results a psychological bias was demonstrated.
 Galaxy Zoo scientists wanted to determine whether spiral galaxies were evenly distributed, or whether an intrinsic property of the universe caused them to rotate one way or the other.
 When the Science team came to analyse the results, they found an excess of anticlockwise-spinning spiral galaxies.
 But when the team asked volunteers to classify the same images which had then been reversed, there was still an excess of anticlockwise classifications, delegating that the human brain has real difficulty discerning between something rotating clockwise or anticlockwise.
 Having measured this effect, the team could adjust for it, and established that spirals near each other tended to rotate in the same direction.